 Research has shown that the current increased use of the internet can influence the development of identity and self-concept.
-The internet can assist in strengthening your self-concept and self-esteem, but it has also been indicated that internet overuse could lead to less clarity regarding your identity (Isrealashvili, Kim, Bukobza, 2012).

-Whether designing avatars, selecting profile pictures or crafting texts to friends, people have countless opportunities to express themselves through digital media.
-This section will encourage further reflection on your identity development and how your online and offline lives have an impact on developing a coherent identity.
+The internet can assist in strengthening your selfconcept and self-esteem, but it has also been indicated that internet overuse could lead to less clarity regarding your identity (Isrealashvili, Kim, Bukobza, 2012). encourage further reflection on your identity development and how your online and offline lives have an impact on developing a coherent identity.
 We will also investigate why people sometimes choose to have different personas and when having different online personas can be harmful or beneficial.